carpentries-lab/python-aos-lesson/episodes/03-functions.md

 ![Precipitation climatology](../fig/03-functions-csiro-jan-gridlines.svg)

-Our function now works, but at 16 lines of code it's starting to get a little long.
-In general, people can only fit around 7-12 pieces of information in their short term memory.
-The readability of your code can therefore be greatly enhanced by keeping your functions short and sharp.
-The speed at which people can analyse their data is usually limited by the time it takes to read/understand/edit their code (as opposed to the time it takes the code to actually run), so the frequent use of short, well documented functions can dramatically speed up your data science.

-> ## Functions
+> ## Short functions
 >
+> Our `plot_pr_climatology` function works, but at 16 lines of code it's starting to get a little long.
+> In general, people can only fit around 7-12 pieces of information in their short term memory.
+> The readability of your code can therefore be greatly enhanced
+> by keeping your functions short and sharp.
+> The speed at which people can analyse their data is usually limited
+> by the time it takes to read/understand/edit their code
+> (as opposed to the time it takes the code to actually run),
+> so the frequent use of short,
+> well documented functions can dramatically speed up your data science.
+>
+> 1. Cut and paste the `plot_pr_climatology` function (defined in the notes above) into your own notebook and try running it with different input arguments.
-> Break the contents of `plot_pr_climatology()` into a series of small functions,
-> such that it reads as follows:
+> 2. Break the contents of `plot_pr_climatology` down into a series of smaller functions, such that it reads as follows:
 >
 > ~~~
 > def plot_pr_climatology(pr_file, month, gridlines=False):